-Preclass Reading Yes, you must read form the required text before coming to class.
+- Preclass Reading Yes, you must read form the required text before coming to class.
 By doing the preclass reading, I will be able to allot sufficient time on the more challenging concepts during lecture which will payoff when you complete the problem sets.
 The required textbook is the acclaimed On food and cooking: the science and lore of the kitchen by Harold McGee.
 It is an excellent book as indicated by the many positive reviews on Amazon.
 I'm hoping you will not dread the reading assignments but instead look forward to them.
-You should be able to read a page of the text in less than 5 minutes, so I will make sure not to assign more than 12 pages per lecture (about an hour of reading).

-Reading Quizzes We will start the lecture with reading questions.
+You should be able to read a page of the text in less than 5 minutes, so I will make sure not to assign more than 12 pages per lecture (about an hour of reading). - Reading Quizzes We will start the lecture with reading questions.
 These will help you assess if you are processing the reading.
 When I assign the reading, I will also provide you with reading questions so you know what to focus on when doing the reading.
-In class, you will receive full credit for taking the reading quiz, independent of what you answer.
-However, the contents of the reading assignments will also be utilized for problem sets and exams.
-On exams, you will only be given credit for correct answers!

-Lecture You should be familiar with this part.
-I attempt to make it engaging and encourage lots of questions.

-Cooking Demonstrations Three times during the semester, Chef Mike Coble will visit our class and show off some neat cooking techniques that build upon the science concepts we have been discussing.

-Concept Questions This is a pedagogical tool to test whether you understand the main point I'm trying to make during lecture.
+The contents of the reading assignments will also be utilized for problem sets and exams. - Lecture You should be familiar with this part.
+I attempt to make it engaging and encourage lots of questions. - Cooking Demonstrations Three times during the semester, Chef Jason Lewis will visit our class and show off some neat cooking techniques that build upon the science concepts we have been discussing. - Concept Questions This is a pedagogical tool to test whether you understand the main point I'm trying to make during lecture.
 I might also use it to check if you understand a subtle issue.
 Concept Questions also improve your ability to discuss and explain your critical and analytical thinking with your classmates.
-They promote active thinking during lecture time (rather than rote note-taking) which is critical to the learning process.

-Problem Set Each week, I'll post a problem set on D2L.
+They promote active thinking during lecture time (rather than rote note-taking) which is critical to the learning process. - Problem Set Each week, I'll post a problem set on D2L.
 The problem set will become available on Tuesday.
 It will be due the following Monday.
 However, my hope is that you submit it by Friday and enjoy the weekend!